eiffel-community/eiffel-intelligence-frontend/wiki/curl-examples.md

     curl -X GET http://localhost:8080/subscriptions?backendurl="http://127.0.0.1:8090/"

-The back-end used is running on localhost and port 8080.
+The front-end used is running on localhost and port 8080.
 EI front-end forwards the request to 127.0.0.1 and port 8090 as requested in the query parameters and the result is a list of existing subscriptions:

     [